ephel-lang/mitch/README.md

 # Mitch

-MVP for the compilation of an extended lambda-calculus to Michelson.
+MVP for the compilation of an extended lambda-calculus to minimal stack style virtual machine.
+Finally, for the compilation we target:
+- [ ] Michelson,
+- [ ] EVM,
+- [ ] WASM and
+- [ ] the JRE.

 ## Compilation stage